joba-1/Tasmoticz/README.md

 Will be tested and working with Domoticz v4.x.

-If you do not have a working Python >=3.5 installation, please install it first! (https://www.domoticz.com/wiki/Using_Python_plugins)
+If you do not have a working Python >=3.5 installation, please install it first!
+[Documented by domoticz](https://www.domoticz.com/wiki/Using_Python_plugins)

-Setup and run MQTT broker, e.g. Mosquitto (https://mosquitto.org/) and an MQTT capable Tasmota device. (https://github.com/arendst/Sonoff-Tasmota/wiki)
+Setup and run MQTT broker, e.g. [Mosquitto](https://mosquitto.org/) and an MQTT capable [Tasmota device](https://github.com/arendst/Sonoff-Tasmota/wiki).

 ## Installation